ndd21/PHYS281/docs/numerical-integration.md

 \int_{x_1}^{x_N} f(x) dx= h\left[ \frac{1}{2}(f(x_1)+f(x_N)) + \sum_{i=2}^{N-1}f(x_i) \right] + O(h)
 $$

-In fact, equation @eq:rectangle_righterror is correct for the left-hand rectangle rule but not for the mid-point rule, and equation @eq:trapezium_wrongerror is incorrect for the trapezium rule.
+In fact, the above equation for the rectangle rule error is correct for the left-hand rectangle rule but not for the mid-point rule, and the above equation for the trapezium rule error is in fact incorrect for the trapezium rule.
 For the trapezium rule and for the mid-point rule the dominant error term is actually of order $h^2$, despite the sum over sub-intervals that we've just discussed.
 This arises because the coefficient of the term which is linear in $h$ cancels out in the case of these two methods.

 To see why this is true, we can expand our function as a Taylor series as before, but this time around the point $x_{i+1}$, to give